Our Favorite Spillproof Travel Containers Just Got a Major Upgrade

 When I say that not a drop of shampoo leaked in my bag—it was as if I had discovered the Fort Knox of shampoo carrying.
 Nothing, and I mean nothing, could escape the tight seal of the screw cap.
 At .56 ounces each, I had enough hair care for my entire two-day trip (and then some).
 Plus the wide mouth means they’re easy to fill, unlike the drugstore squeeze bottles I bought that had a very tiny opening and were impossible to add to with anything thicker than shampoo.

-The capsules come in six millennial-minded colors, like terracotta and petal (a dusty pink), and you don’t have to stick to just one hue when you build a six-pack.
+The capsules come in eight millennial-minded colors, like terracotta and petal (a dusty pink), and you don’t have to stick to just one hue when you build a seven-pack.
 As you choose your shades, you can also choose your labels, which are fully customizable, though the existing list is pretty thorough, from jewelry to lube.
 There’s even a set of seven that has the days of the week—chicest pillbox ever?

 Before, I would have been the person who, rather than overstuffing a Stasher bag with toiletries, would say, “Screw it; I’ll buy minis when I get there.”
 But never again.
 Now I’ll fill my Cadence containers with everything I need; stick them all together because, yes, the capsules themselves are magnetic; and head off to wherever, knowing I’ll arrive mess-free.